-Investment Funds in Your ELCA Retirement Plan
+Investment Funds in the ELCA Master Institutional Retirement Plan

-Investment funds purchase units of investment pools managed under the supervision of Portico Benefit Services.
+Investment funds purchase units of investment pools managed under the supervision of Portico.
 Inter-fund transfers of investment pool units may occur and the value of units transferred will be based on the daily net asset value of the investment pool.
 There are no commissions or fees associated with these inter-fund transfers.